bogdanneamtu76/Inv_Admissions/README.md

 ## 📖 Citation
 If using these resources, please cite:

-> *Băcilă, C.I., et al. (2024).
-Predictive Analysis of Risk Factors for Involuntary Psychiatric Admissions Before and During COVID-19: A Retrospective Study from a Tertiary Romanian Hospital.*
+> *Băcilă, C.I., et al. (2024).Impact and Predictive Modeling of Risk Factors for Involuntary Psychiatric Admissions Before and During COVID-19: Insights from a Romanian Tertiary Hospital.*

 ## 📜 License
 This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.